 Sharks, sheep, spots, skulls and sunken treasures

-As a number of Damien Hirst works come to market in The George Michael Collection, we look over a spectacular body of work by the artist, collector, curator and provocateur
+With several works by Damien Hirst coming to market in March 2022, we assess a spectacular body of work created by the headline-making artist, collector, curator and provocateur

 What death means to Damien Hirst